 Proposal Description Justification

-Project Operations (PO) PO was expanded to take in the saddle dam, office and historic Adobe Belle area.
-The PO land classification was expanded to take in the saddle dam, office, and Adobe Belle.
-The expansion totaled 29.4 acres, but overall PO acres between 1976 and 2021 were reduced
+Project Operations PO was expanded to take The PO land classification

+(PO) in the saddle dam, office was expanded to take in the

+and historic Adobe Belle saddle dam, office, and

+area.
+Adobe Belle.
+The expansion

+totaled 29.4 acres, but

+overall PO acres between

+1976 and 2021 were reduced

 by 29 acres due to improved

+measurement systems.
+The